 It's a matter of fact if we truly want to change the way things are for issues such as illegal immigration and inequality maybe we should change the way we buy first?

 It's a warm summer day, the end of july 2019 and Mr. Elon Musk is unveiling his next greatest thing yet, a neural interface that is set to change medical industry and the medical professions in the coming years and possibly so much more.

 While we are concerned of whether it is possible that a singularity will indeed happen and we will all wake up as machines one day, Mr. Musk and his brilliant team of engineers take our sights and minds off something that is happening on daily basis leaving less room to imagination, which is the barbaric exploitation of children for the sake of some big brands growth such as Huawei, Xiaomi, Lenovo, Renault and Tesla to name a few.

 What we are talking about here is as saddening as it is angering.

 Children as young as four years old forced to slid themselves thin in creeks that are just big enough for swallowing them.

-Indeed between the highly polluted air filled with dust that is lingering from these pits caused by the continuous friction and digging and toxic body of water where the muddy rubble is washed off, in a desperate search of the most sought after ore in the tech industry which is cobalt.
+Indeed between the highly polluted air filled with dust that is lingering from these pits caused by the continuous friction for digging and toxic bodies of water where the muddy rubble is washed off, in a desperate search for the most sought after ore in tech industry which is cobalt.

-So it is and is been like this for the most of us in the "civilized" world, all it takes is a look at the numbers to find out how a companies such as Huwaei or Xiaomi have amassed their quick fortunes at expenses of these poor people.
+So it is and is been like this for the most of us in the "civilized" world, all it takes is a look at the numbers to find out how companies such as Samsung, Huwaei or Xiaomi have amassed their quick fortunes at the expenses of these poor people.